Converting

 Clyx has two event content sources: partners, and users.
 While partner events bring in revenue, user events build culture.
 We wanted users to land on the home page and see a buzzing network full of social proof.

-The majority of users open the creation flow but only a minority complete the process and organise an IRL event.
+The majority of users open the creation flow but only a minority complete the process and organize an in-person event.

 Defining Success